rosalieb/serac/README.md

 # serac
-a R package for ShortlivEd RAdionuclide Chronology of recent sediment cores.
+an R package for ShortlivEd RAdionuclide Chronology of recent sediment cores.

 To report a problem, email me or use the Github "Issues" tool.